europeana/fulltext-api/README.md

 ### REQUIREMENTS ###
 - Java 11 and a Mongo database
-- Optionally also a Solr search engine (for search module))
+- Optionally also a Solr search engine (for search)

 ### FUNCTIONALITY